apache/nifi-site/src/pages/markdown/gpg.md

 ## <a name="background-material">Background Material</a>

-  - These documents are helpful for general environmental setup to perform GPG signing and signature verification
+  - These documents are helpful for general environmental setup to perform GPG signing and signature verification:
     - [Apache PGP Info][apache-pgp]
     - [Apache Release Signing][apache-release-signing]
     - [Git Ready: Signing Releases with GPG][git-sign-tag-instructs]